-Patricia C. Wrede is an American fantasy writer whose works include the Enchanted Forest Chronicles
+Patricia Collins Wrede (born March 27, 1953) is an American fantasy writer whose works include the Enchanted Forest Chronicles.

 Works by Patricia C. Wrede with their own trope pages include:

 - Cruel Sisters - a short story from The Book of Enchantments

 - Liavek series - a shared setting to which Wrede contributed several stories

 - Sorcery & Cecelia series